nosoop/SM-TFCustomWeaponsX/README.md

   - Full disclosure:  I made this.

-By implementing your attribute in one of those two formats, they will interoperate with plugins that support those systems; they are not tied down to CWX specifically.
+By implementing your attribute in one of those two formats, they will interoperate with plugins that support those systems; they are not bound to specifically to CWX.

 If you're coming from CW2 or CW3, native / CAF-based attributes are very different (though native / CAF-based attributes share similarities among themselves).